Skip to main content

 Written by Dennis

-Updated over a month ago
+Updated over 11 months ago

 You no longer need to manually remove contacts out of workflows that have Twilio errors.
 The Twilio error workflow now automatically removes any contact that receives a 30003, 30005, or 30006 Twilio error code.